 If you ever had to stop at more than one location and wonder how to do that in Google Maps, we got you.
 Add multiple stops in Google Maps by tapping the three dots in the top-right corner.
 Select the “Add stop” option.
 Then feel free to re-order the stops by dragging them higher or lower in the list.

-We’ve covered thoroughly how to use Google Maps for multiple stops, the pros and cons of it in this article.
+We’ve covered thoroughly how to use Google Maps for multiple stops, and the pros and cons of it in this article.

 BONUS: Earn rewards